MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Site

 In modern SharePoint, a site refers to a modern site.
-(In classic SharePoint, te term was often used for both sites and sub-sites.)
+(In classic SharePoint, the term was often used for both sites and sub-sites.)

 To developers, a "Site" is a [Site Collection](#site-collection), whereas a "web" is a site.
 Confusing!